p-adic Hodge-theoretic properties of \'etale cohomology with mod p coefficients, and the cohomology of Shimura varieties: The cohomology of Shimura varieties

 \end{itemize} An isomorphism of this data is one induced by isomorphisms in $AV_{S}$ which preserve the $\lambda_i$ up to an overall $\Q^\times$-scalar.

 The functor $\cA_0$ is represented by a projective scheme $\cX_0(p)$ over $\cO_{F,(\p)}$, which is an integral model for $X(I_0K^p)$.
 (See the proof of Lemma~3.2 of~\cite{ty}, which shows that $\cX_0(p)$ is projective over the usual integral model at hyperspecial level.
-At hyperspecial level, quasi-projectivity is proved on page 391 of~\cite{MR1124982}, and projectivity can be checked via the valuative criterion for properness as on page 392 of~\cite{MR1124982}.)
+At hyperspecial level, quasi-projectivity is proved on page 391 of~\cite{MR1124982}, and projectivity can be checked via the valuative criterion for properness as on page 392 of~\cite{MR1124982}.
+More properly, $\cX_0(p)$ is an integral model for a disjoint union of a number of copies of $X(I_0K^p)$, due to the possible failure of the Hasse principle; see for example section 7 of~\cite{MR1124982}, as well as the discussion on p.~400 of the same reference.
+Since the cohomology of a disjoint union of spaces is the direct sum of the cohomologies of the individual spaces, this does not affect our arguments, and we will not dwell on this point in the below.)
 The proof of Proposition 3.4(3) of~\cite{ty} (which goes over unchanged in our setting) shows that the special fibre of $\cX_0(p)$ is a strict normal crossings divisor.
-Our next goal is to describe an integral model $\cX_1(p)$, over $\cO_{F(\zeta_{p-1}),(v)}$, for $X(I_1^*K^p)$.
-Recalling that $T$ denotes the diagonal torus in $\GL_n$, we let $\imath_i:\G_m \to T$ denote the embedding of tori identifying $\G_m$ with the subgroup of $T$ consisting of elements which are $1$ away from the $i$th diagonal entry.
-We use the same notation $\imath_i$ to denote the map $\F_p^{\times} \to T(\mathbb F_p)$ induced by the map of tori.